cdelgehier/ansible-playbook-deployment-elkf/README.md

-Ansible playbook for container ELK and Filebeat
+Ansible playbook for ELK and Filebeat
 ------
 ## Description

-This playbook install run docker container ELK from repository [docker_elkf](https://github.com/papebadiane/docker-elkf) on an admin node, install and run Filebeat on other Nodes
+This playbook has multiple roles, it permit:

+* Install and run [ELK Stack](https://www.elastic.co/elk-stack) or  [container ELK](https://github.com/papebadiane/docker-elkf)
+* Install and run Filebeat
+* Load kibana's dashboard and visualizations

 ## Prerequisites: